xhailey/big-data-processing-toolbox/README.md

 Step 1 - Install namenode

-The Hadoop namenode Helm chart produces one stateful set and two services, one for the namenode UI and one for internal communication with the datanode.
+The Hadoop namenode Helm chart produces one configMap, one stateful set and two services, one for the namenode UI and one for internal communication with the datanode.

     helm install namenode helm/hadoop/namenode

 Step 2 - Install datanode

-The Hadoop datanode Helm chart produces one stateful set and two services, one for the datanode UI and one for internal communication with the namenode.
+The Hadoop datanode Helm chart produces one configMap, one stateful set and two services, one for the datanode UI and one for internal communication with the namenode.

     helm install datanode helm/hadoop/datanode